1.5 |

 the above example one might come up with having brown hair (or

-<-- has brown hair>) and having gray hair as predicate
+<-- has brown hair>) and having grey hair as predicate

-predicate expressions have to be devised in an objectualist
+Such predicate expressions have to be devised in an

-such constructions are completely artificial and do not denote
+evident that such constructions are completely artificial and do not

-any real attribute of the whole itself.
-Particularly notorious
+denote any real attribute of the whole itself.

-expressions of this ilk are being cordate and being renate,
+Particularly notorious expressions of this ilk are being cordate

-because they happen to have the same extension, so far as
+and being renate, because they happen to have the same extension,

-known.
-Cordateness is having a heart; renateness is having
+Cordateness is having a heart; renateness is having kidneys.

 beings which have them, to say that an animal being is 'cordate' or